 If you look at the base of the circuit board, where it exits the case, you will see 6 LEDs.
 Each of these indicates the status of the corresponding circuit.
 If there is no light, the circuit is not energized.
 If there is an amber light, the circuit is energized and everything is normal.
-If there is a red light, however, this means that there is an overload or short circuit.
+If there is a red light, however, this means that there is a short circuit.

 You can also get similar information from the application.
 As a circuit is energized the bar will change from blue to red.
-If, however, there is a short circuit, the voltage indicator will turn red.
-In multi-Apogee installations tapping the red voltage display will take you to the offending circuit.
+If, however, there is a short circuit, the voltage indicator will turn red....a clear indicator that something is wrong.

-In the event of a fault the circuit breaker will immediately shut the circuit down and will stay shut down until condition is rectified and the circuit turned off and then back on.
+The good news is that the circuit breakers will immediately shut the circuit down and will stay shut down until the short is rectified.